g-tierney/mvdlm_synth/README.md

-This document will run the Causal Forecasting MVDLM model on simulated data similar to the proprietary data in Tierney et al. (2023) paper “Multivariate {B}ayesian Dynamic Modeling for Causal Prediction.”
+This document will run the Causal Forecasting MVDLM model on simulated data similar to the proprietary data in Tierney et al. (2023) paper “Multivariate Bayesian Dynamic Modeling for Causal Prediction.”
 The MVDLM is implemented in python and run via the `reticulate` R package.
 This code extends that used in Emily Tallman’s implementation [here](https://github.com/emtall/MVDLM).
 Python 3.9 is required to